About the Scholarship

 The Gary Smith Scholarship for Public Managers was established by the NASDDDS Board of Directors in honor of Gary Smith, an extraordinary leader in the intellectual and developmental disabilities (I/DD) field who was intensely committed to making state government disabilities agencies effective at delivering good service and achieving positive outcomes for people.
 Gary served in senior management positions in the states of Illinois and Colorado.
 As the Director of Special Projects for NASDDDS from 1987 to 2001 and an expert in state operations and the use of Medicaid to fund services, Gary was well known for confronting state agencies with respectful criticism and the challenge to perform better and helping them do so.

-Recognizing the importance of public professionals to receive leadership training and for other participants to be involved with state leaders during leadership training, the NASDDDS Board of Directors approved an annual contribution to the Gary Smith Scholarship Fund to support the participation of one participant from state government at the University of Delaware Leadership Consortium, held twice yearly.
+Recognizing the importance of public professionals to receive leadership training and for other participants to be involved with state leaders during leadership training, the NASDDDS Board of Directors approved an annual contribution to the Gary Smith Scholarship Fund to support the participation of participants from state government at the National Leadership Consortium on Developmental Disabilities, held twice yearly.
 The scholarship fund in Gary Smith’s name is a legacy to support others who work for state, local, or the federal government in their pursuit to improve the lives of people with disabilities and their families.

 This week-long, leadership development program is designed for both current executive-level leaders and emerging leaders.
 Participants may work in organizations that provide, advocate for, or fund supports for people with intellectual/developmental disabilities and their families.

 The focus of the Institute is on assessing and strengthening leadership skills, setting organizational direction, and understanding the future of the intellectual/developmental disabilities field.

 For more information about the National Leadership Consortium on Developmental Disabilities go to THIS LINK.